spatil181/Image_Captioning/README.md

 # Image_Captioning

 Image captioning model that uses Flickr8K data set to train.
-You must import the Flicker8k data set onto colab for the code to work.
+You must import the Flicker8k data set onto  Google Colab for the code to work.